 For example, older adults who cannot leave home due to reduced mobility are more susceptible to diseases, such as heart disease.
 Several studies have found that polar research crews they may suffer from reductions in their immune systems.
 The good news is that the self-isolation period needed for coronavirus should not result in marked changes in the functioning of the immune system.

-However, during quarantine it may be a good idea to try to improve the immune response.
-Exercising and getting enough vitamins can help here (although contrary to what some internet sources say, they ARE NOT a cure).
+However, during quarantine it may be a good idea to try to improve your immune response.
+Exercise and taking enough vitamins can help here (although contrary to what some internet sources say, they ARE NOT a cure).
 Psychologists also believe that listening to upbeat music or watching a movie can boost your immune function.

-For some people, quarantine could lead to some mild mood, or even mental health problems.
-We know from people who have spent a winter at a polar research station that medium- or long-term isolation can be linked to psychological problems.
+For some people, quarantine could lead to some mild mood, or even mental health, issues.
+We know from people who spent a winter at a polar research station that medium- or long-term isolation may be linked to psychological problems.
 A study found that more than 60% of mission crews reported feeling depressed or anxious; and almost 50% felt more irritable and had problems with memory, sleep and concentration.

-Of course, coronavirus self-isolation will not be as extreme or as long as those exposed to an Arctic winter and therefore the impact on mental well-being is likely to be much less extreme.
-But some people who self-isolate may have difficulty sleeping (insomnia), feelings of restlessness or sadness, or start feeling unmotivated.
-To combat these problems, one of the recommendations for a quarantine as peaceful as possible is to maintain a structure for the day.
+Obviously, coronavirus self-isolation will not be as extreme or long as those exposed to an arctic winter and so the impact on mental wellbeing will likely be much less extreme.
+But some people who self-isolate may have difficulty with sleep (insomnia), feelings of restlessness or sadness, or start to feel unmotivated.
+To combat these problems, one tip for a quarantine that is as peaceful as possible is to maintain a structure for the day.
 Having a set schedule for meals and bedtime can help you stay on track.
-Planning activities and setting goals can also help motivate you and stop feeling down.
+Planning activities and setting goals can also help you motivate yourself and stop feeling down.

 An obvious reason why isolated people may feel depressed or anxious is that they cannot draw on the support of friends and families.
-They have less help in coping with the difficult situation and sharing their concerns.
+They have less help to deal with the difficult situation and share their concerns.
 Studies also suggest that without such social support, people may turn to negative compensatory strategies (such as drinking more alcohol).
-So one of the tips for a good quarantine is to stay in touch with your social fabric.
-This can be as simple as phoning a friend for a chat, sending someone an email, or joining a discussion via social media.
-Reaching out to a friend improves your mental health far more than drinking a glass or two of wine in an attempt to block your worries.
+So among the tips for a good quarantine is to stay in touch with your social fabric.
+This can be as simple as phoning a friend for a chat, sending someone an email or joining a discussion via social media.
+Reaching out to a friend improves your mental health much more than drinking a glass or two of wine in an attempt to block out your worries.

 In some cases, quarantine is done at home with a small group of people, whether they are family members or friends.
 This may limit loneliness, but it can present other challenges, such as the possibility of quarrels.
 Even those we love very much can get on our nerves when we stay at home for a long time.

 Research aimed at reducing conflict during space missions has suggested that exercise can counteract the negative effects of a quarantine.
-More generally, quarantine tips include 20 minutes of training per day.
-They can help lift mood by releasing endorphins, and reduce the feeling of tension.
+More generally, quarantine recommendations include 20 minutes of training per day.
+They can help lift your mood through the release of endorphins, and reduce feelings of tension.